-There are three (3) front line engines (1 - engine, 2 - quints), two (2) front line truck (1 - elevated platform, 1- panel truck), two (2) reserve engines, five (5) boats, one (1) Battalion Chiefs vehicle, four (4) inspector vehicles, six (6) service vehicles.
-For technical rescue deployment purposes, we have USAR 1 (tractor-trailer) and a boat trailer capable of transporting multiple rescue boats.
-Each apparatus is equipped to perform the task assigned to that company, making sure that at least a minimum of DOI required equipment is in place.
+There are three (3) front line engines (2 - engines, 1 - quint), two (2) front line trucks (1 - elevated platform, 1- quint), two (2) reserve engines, five (5) boats, one (1) Battalion Chief's vehicle, four (4) inspector vehicles, 2 brush units, and three (3) service vehicles.
+For technical rescue deployment purposes, we have USAR 1 (tractor-trailer), Rescue 1 (panel truck), and a boat trailer capable of transporting multiple rescue boats.
+Each apparatus is equipped to perform the task assigned to that company, making sure that at least a minimum of DOI-required equipment is in place.
 Each Quint is equipped with a 75 feet aerial ladder, and the elevated platform is 100 feet in length.
 All pumps are 1500 gallons per minute (GPM) pumps.
 The Battalion Chief's vehicle has all the necessary equipment to properly manage an incident, including command boards and worksheets, Pre-plans, and other essentials.